ReddyRevathi/tusk/README.md

-# i am in develop branch
+# i am in develop branci